tropycstoic/tropycstoic/README.md

 👀 I’m interested in web3.

-🌱 I’m currently learning React and how to better develop smart contracts.
+🌱 I’m currently having fun with React and learning how to better develop smart contracts.

 💞️ I’m looking to collaborate on well engineered dApps.